One of the most common sleep-related questions you’ll hear from sleep-deprived parents is “Is Snoo worth it?”

 Do pediatricians recommend SNOO?

-Yes, some parents in online parenting groups shared that their pediatricians highly recommend the SNOO for everyone to get better sleep.
+Yes, some parents in online parenting groups shared that their pediatricians highly recommend the SNOO for everyone to get a better sleep.

 Do babies get addicted to SNOO?